 One of the key features of Thurston maps is that they often admit a description in purely combinatorial terms.
 A fundamental question in this context is whether a given Thurston map $f$ can be \emph{realized} by a rational map with the same combinatorics, that is, if $f$ is combinatorially equivalent to a rational map.
 William Thurston answered this question in his celebrated \emph{characterization of rational maps}: If a Thurston map $f$ has a \emph{hyperbolic orbifold} (this is always true, except for some well-understood special maps), then $f$ is realized by a rational map $F$ if and only if $f$ has no \emph{Thurston obstruction} \cite{DH_Th_char}.
 Such an obstruction is given by a finite collection of disjoint Jordan curves in $\Sp\setminus\Post(f)$ with certain invariance properties under the map $f$.
 Furthermore, the rational map $F$ is unique up to M\"{o}bius conjugation (see Section \ref{subsec: Thurston's characterization of rational maps} for more discussion).

-Thurston's characterization of rational maps allows to address the \emph{classification problem}, which asks to describe all possible \emph{combinatorial models} that are realized by rational maps within a given family.
+Thurston's characterization of rational maps allows one to address the \emph{Combinatorial Classification Problem}, which asks to describe all possible \emph{combinatorial models} that are realized by rational maps within a given family.
 More precisely, we want to assign some finite combinatorial certificate to each map from the family so that different certificates correspond to different maps and vice versa.
 This question is well-understood for pcf complex polynomials.
 Specifically, they can be classified by the so-called \emph{Hubbard trees} \cite{Poirier} or \emph{external angles} \cite{Poirier_Thesis}.
-Recently, the classification problem was also solved for pcf \emph{Newton maps} \cite{Newton, RussellDierk_Class} and \emph{critically fixed rational maps} \cite{H_Tischler}.
+Recently, the Combinatorial Classification Problem was also solved for pcf \emph{Newton maps} \cite{Newton, RussellDierk_Class} and for \emph{critically fixed rational maps} \cite{H_Tischler}.
 In both cases, the classification is given in terms of \emph{planar embedded graphs} on the 2-sphere.
-Nevertheless, the classification problem for the family of \emph{all} pcf rational maps is extremely challenging and remains wide open.
+Nevertheless, the Combinatorial Classification Problem for the family of \emph{all} pcf rational maps is extremely challenging and remains wide open.

-Once we have an answer to the classification problem within some class of rational maps, we can assign canonical combinatorial data to any map from the considered family.
-Thus, we can ask the \emph{recognition question} of computing the canonical combinatorial model for a given map.
-For example, this question was recently solved for pcf polynomials \cite{LifitingTrees, BD_Algo}.
-A more detailed survey of known results can be found in \cite[Section 1.4]{LifitingTrees}.
+Once we have an answer to the Combinatorial Classification Problem within some family of maps, we can address the \emph{Recognition Problem} of computing the canonical combinatorial model for a given map within the family.
+For example, this question was recently solved for the class of pcf polynomial maps \cite{LifitingTrees}; see the same paper for a survey of known results.
+A related question is the \emph{Conjugacy Problem}, which asks if two given pcf rational maps (or, more generally, two Thurston maps) are combinatorially equivalent.
+In particular, it is known that the Conjugacy Problem for Thurston maps is decidable \cite{BD_Dec, RSY_Decidability}.